 How Its All Ends

-For the three, however, the end was near.
-When the sisters went to kidnap Mohan’s second daughter in October 1996, they were caught.
-When his second wife’s eldest daughter went missing, she filed a complaint against them and their mother.
-During their interrogation of the three about the missing girl, the cops uncovered evidence that pointed to many killings.
+However, the end was near.
+When the sisters went to kidnap Mohan’s second daughter in October 1996 they were caught.
+When his second wife’s eldest daughter went missing she filed a complaint against them and their mother.
+During their interrogation of the three about the missing girl the cops uncovered evidence that pointed to many killings.
 The investigation was turned over to the CID.

-The investigation focused on Kiran Shinde Renuka’s husband, the weakest link in the chain, who turned against them and handed over all information to the cops.
+The investigation focused on Kiran Shinde Renuka’s husband the weakest link in the chain who turned against them and handed over all information to the cops.
 “All of the accusations were rejected by the sisters.
-They said they were falsely accused,” Nikam adds.
+They said they were falsely accused.

 Vidya Kulkarni, a key witness against the sisters who lived next door to them in Nashik when they kidnapped Kranti in 1996, claims, “My flat window opened on theirs.”
 Every day, I could see them beating Kranti.
 I had a lot of things to say.”